abitabir/yordevs-quiz-night-2023/README.md

    - #DED45B
    - #9D140D

-1. Which of the following is a valid and untruncated HTML meta description?
+1. Which of the following HTMLs will provide a valid and untruncated meta description?

    + ```HTML
      <head>